 Though AWS’s offering of more than 212 services will definitely provide you the utility you need for almost any of your projects, there are still certain areas where the platform struggles.
 The most obvious of these areas include application deployment, billing, and common cloud computing issues.

-AWS application deployment process can be complicated, lengthy, and sometimes unreliable without supporting error descriptions.
-For non-tech-savvy users, having to manually deploy your applications may not be the easiest of tasks.
-A lot of these deployment issues are also directly related to the EC2 limits, which vary according to region.
+AWS application deployment process can be complicated and lengthy.
+For non-tech-savvy users, manual application deployment might be daunting.
+Especially the ones directly related to the EC2 limits, which vary according to region.

 For many who aren’t familiar with the terminology, Amazon Elastic Compute Cloud (Amazon EC2) is a cloud computing service that allows users to create their own virtual machines and run applications on them.

 In other words, EC2 allows you as a developer to automatically choose just how many resources you want based on your changing needs and peak periods.
-As good as this may sound on paper, reality may prove different.
-You may ask, how so?
-The major challenge comes with the fact that AWS EC2 comes with service limits.
+While this sounds very good, in reality, the biggest challenge lies with the fact that AWS EC2 comes with service limits.

-According to the vendor’s philosophy, these limits are actually designed to prevent you from spending too much as a new user.
+According to the vendor’s philosophy, these limits are designed to prevent users from spending too much.
 It also helps the company to protect itself and its users from other users with malicious intent.
-Unfortunately, these limits aren’t general — they vary based on your region or location.
-So, the type and amount of resources you have access to are limited to your geographical location.
-To make things worse, Amazon doesn’t provide sufficient information upfront as to how much of those resources you’ll be getting.
-You can only check your current resources.
+Unfortunately, these limits aren’t general – the type and amount of resources you have access to are limited to your geographical location.
+To make things worse, Amazon doesn’t provide sufficient information upfront as to how much of those resources each region gets.

 So, what we have in the end, is a situation where you are sometimes paying for resources you don’t need and those you need aren’t accessible.
 For example, some users may find the default 20 EC2 instances per region excessive.